By Paul Taylor

 Such potentially dangerous ingredients include:

-Now, I don’t know what you think, but even the names sound dangerous to me!
+I don’t know about you, but even the names sound dangerous to me!

 Alpecin shampoo contains SLES, parabens and sodium benzoate.